devteamclub/gc-function-basic-auth/README.md

 - In the Add members field, `allUsers`

-- Select the `Cloud Run Invoker` role from the Select a role drop-down menu.
+- Select the `Cloud Functions Invoker` role from the Select a role drop-down menu.

 - Click Add.